CH3COOOH/IWGen/README.md

 I am looking forward to seeing that this script is edited to the style which makes me cannot believe that this script comes from me.

 以上です。

+Update:
+2018.02.11 - Thumbnails are used thus the index would be loaded faster while you may need to install the damn PIL. (xx@xx: pip install pillow)